E-srinibash/JS-code/README.md

 # JS-code
-A code repo for javascript series at Chai aur Code youtube channel
+A code repo for javascript series at Chai aur Code youtube channel and Projects on JavaScript